It’s a difficult question but every young professional asks it; everyone is looking for the silver bullet.

 Constantly searching for a different edge became my modus operandi very early in my career when I observed that most people approached the challenges offered by their position in the same manner.

-It was a very tough approach to acquire because the organizational world (and personal life for that matter) seems to encourage “sameness”behaviour.
+It was a very tough approach to acquire because the organizational world (and personal life for that matter) seems to encourage “sameness” behavior.

-Administrative policies and procedures define on-the-job compliance expectations, job descriptions dictate limits of responsibility, subject matter “experts” try to formularize work and the education system rewards students for following educational standards and “colouring inside the lines”.
+Administrative Policies and procedures define on-the-job compliance expectations, job descriptions dictate limits of responsibility, subject matter “experts” try to formularize work and the education system rewards students for following educational standards and “coloring inside the lines”.

 To follow a “be different” path required tenacity, perseverance and a high tolerance for pain to resist these strong conformance pressures and break away from these expected norms.

-To always keep the be different end game in front of me, I relied on questions to myself to inform the behaviour I exhibited in producing the deliverables asked of me.
-Remember: if you’re not ALWAYS thinking of how to separate yourself from others, it won’t happen because it’s not a natural mode of behaviour – being like others is.
+To always keep the be the different end game in front of me, I relied on questions to myself to inform the behavior I exhibited in producing the deliverables asked of me.
+Remember: if you’re not ALWAYS thinking of how to separate yourself from others, it won’t happen because it’s not a natural mode of behavior – being like others are.